Home>Shutter Speed for Beginners

 - 125th of a second is good for subjects with a little movement.

-- 1/250 of a second is good for someone who is jogging by.
+- 1/250 of a second is good for someone who is walking by.

 - 1/1000th is suitable for super fast moving subjects like eagles.